Todd Cruz: Success with the Orioles

 The Baltimore Orioles purchased his contract on June 30, 1983.
-In his first Orioles game on July 1, versus the Detroit Tigers, he drove in six runs with a three-run homer and a bases-loaded double, leading the Orioles to a victory in the city where he grew up.
+In his first Orioles game on July 1, against the Detroit Tigers, he drove in six runs with a three-run homer and a bases-loaded double, leading the Orioles to a victory in the city where he grew up.
 His biggest contribution was on defense.
 Manager Joe Altobelli explained Cruz's importance to the ballclub:

 Shortstop Cal Ripken Jr. praised him even further:

 Cruz, along with teammates at the bottom of the batting order Rick Dempsey and Rich Dauer, were famously nicknamed "The Three Stooges."
 Cruz was "Curly," while Dempsey and Dauer were "Moe" and "Larry," respectively.
-After winning the American League Pennant three games to one over a former team of Cruz's, the White Sox, the Orioles captured the 1983 World Series Championship in five games over Cruz's original ballclub, the Phillies.
+After winning the American League pennant three games to one over the White Sox, Cruz's former team, the Orioles won the World Series in five games over Cruz's original ballclub, the Phillies.

-His MLB career came to an end on March 29, 1985, when he was released by the Orioles in spring training.
+Cruz's MLB career came to an end on March 29, 1985, when he was released by the Orioles in spring training.
 Orioles teammate Gary Roenicke said of Cruz's two seasons in Baltimore, "Even though he'd played for many other teams, he always thought of himself as an Oriole.
 He had an outgoing personality ... and he kept everybody loose."

+In 1995, Cruz was a replacement player in spring training for the Phillies during the ongoing strike.